 Check your warranty or manufacturer for replacements

-You can have this done without a warranty, but some buttons can cost around $300 to replace (plus labor) so keep that in mind.
+You can have car buttons replaced without a warranty, but new buttons can cost around $300 to replace (plus labor) so keep that in mind.